 ONE IN THREE FATHER’S DAY SHOPPERS ARE EYEING A SUBSCRIPTION SERVICE FOR DAD.

-Subscription services have been booming for the past year as people try to find ways to find and share a little joy in the time of social distancing.
-Thirty-six percent of Father’s Day shoppers were keen on gifting Dad a subscription of some kind, and there are all sort of them out there.
+Subscription services boomed during the pandemic as people tried to find ways to find and share a little joy in a time of social distancing.
+This year, 37 percent of Father’s Day shoppers said they were keen on gifting Dad a subscription of some kind, and there are all sorts of them out there.

 GREETING CARDS ARE STILL A POPULAR ITEM.

-Last year, 63 percent of women and 54 percent of men bought greeting cards for Father’s Day.
-I spent $20 just on greeting cards for my dad, my husband, and my ex-husband.
+This year, Father’s Day spending will include about $860,000 on greeting cards.
+Abotu 58 percent of us will buy them.
+Last year, I spent $20 just on greeting cards for my dad, my husband, and my ex-husband.
 It took the kids and me 2 hours to pick out the perfect Father’s Day cards, and the only card that saw any mantle action was the one my preschooler made in daycare.
 So…

-Ninety percent of adults between the ages of 18 and 24 will celebrate Father’s Day this year.
-Young millennials ages 25 to 34 are also big on Father’s Day with 89 percent celebrating Dad’s big day.
+Last year, 90 percent of adults between the ages of 18 and 24 planned to celebrate Father’s Day this year.
+This year, Millennials and a handful of the youngest Gen Xers (35-44 year-olds) are the largest demographic celebrating Father’s Day with 89 percent of them planning to make Dad’s day special.

 MOST DADS DON’T FEEL GUILTY ABOUT LEAVING THE FAMILY HOME AND GOING TO WORK.